rxi/lume/README.md

 ```

 ### lume.split(str [, sep])
 Returns an array of the words in the string `str`.
-If `sep` is provided then
+If `sep` is provided it is
-consecutive delimiters are not grouped together and are deemed to delimit empty
+used as the delimiter, consecutive delimiters are not grouped together and will
-strings.
+delimit empty strings.
 ```lua
 lume.split("One two three") -- Returns {"One", "two", "three"}
 lume.split("a,b,,c", ",") -- Returns {"a", "b", "", "c"}